GeoMatDigital/app-geomat/README.md

 The GeoMat-app uses [Sentry](https://sentry.io) to report bugs.

 ### Install
-Follow [these instructions](https://gonehybrid.com/how-to-log-errors-in-your-ionic-2-app-with-sentry/) to get started with bug tracker.
+Follow the instructions of [Compodoc](https://gonehybrid.com/how-to-log-errors-in-your-ionic-2-app-with-sentry/) to get started with bug tracker.

 ## Using the doc
 This project documentation is run by [compodoc](https://compodoc.github.io/website/)

+## Demo-App
+A Demo-App is hosted by [PhysikOnline](https://physikonline.uni-frankfurt.de) at [physikonline.uni-frankfurt.de/geomat/](https://physikonline.uni-frankfurt.de/geomat/)